mlverse/lang/cran-comments.md

 ## Resubmission

-- Addresses manual feedback from CRAN
+- Updates Title to title case

 - This is a new package